 - Created on March 19, 2013

-UAB School of Nursing Gets $1.4M to Craft Practice Model, Expand Free Care
+UAB School of Nursing Gets $1.1M to Expand Mental Health Workforce

 To view the UAB News release by Jennifer Lollar please click here.

-The University of Alabama at Birmingham (UAB) School of Nursing has received a three-year, $1.4-million grant from the U.S. Department of Health and Human Services Health Resources and Services Administration (HRSA) to develop and implement an innovative interprofessional collaborative health-care practice model that improves quality of care and outcomes for underserved patients with diabetes and other chronic conditions.
+The University of Alabama at Birmingham School of Nursing has received a three-year, $1.1 million grant from the U.S. Department of Health and Human Services Health Resources and Services Administration (HRSA) to help put more psychiatric nurse practitioners into the workforce, and for interprofessional education for both nurse practitioners and health informatics professionals in the use of technology to manage psychiatric conditions.